athul/blog/content/blog/adbot-tg.md

 		log.Println(err)
     }
 ```
-Nothing fancy of anytype, just plain Go code.
+Nothing fancy of any type, just plain Go code.
 The next is to generate the Ascii graph from the data we got.

 ### Ascii 📈

 There was a [package in Go](https://github.com/guptarohit/asciigraph)  which generates Ascii graphs, not to reinvent the wheel, I just hooked it up to work with the data received.
-I reduced it's height to enclose it inside a sinlge message.
-Here is the code and output of the graph
+I reduced it's height to enclose it inside a single message.
+Here are the code and output of the graph

 ```go